iojini/accidental-asset-exposure-threat-hunt/honeypot-implementation-and-map-appendix.md

 ### Azure Resource Creation

-This is a geographic visualization of successful Azure resource creation by geographic location using a custom GeoIP database and the data is aggregated by counting the resource operations per user and IP address.
+This is a geographic visualization of successful Azure resource creation using a custom GeoIP database and the data is aggregated by counting the resource operations per user and IP address.
 This can be used for security monitoring to help detect unauthorized resource provisioning from unusual locations, identify potential insider threats or compromised accounts, and track infrastructure changes from unexpected geographic regions.
 It can also be used to visualize where your team is deploying resources, understand geographic distribution of Azure administration, and monitor multi-region deployment patterns.
 Unlike the previous map visualizations that used built-in location data from sign-in logs, this uses a custom GeoIP watchlist for potentially more accurate or tailored location mapping of Azure management activities.

 ```kql
 let GeoIPDB_FULL = _GetWatchlist("geoip");